raspberrypilearning/modern-art/en/step_2.md

 language: python
 line_numbers: true
 line_number_start: 5
-line_highlights: 6-9
+line_highlights: 5-8
 ---
-shape("turtle")
 red = randint(0, 255)
 green = randint(0, 255)
 blue = randint(0, 255)
 color(red, green, blue)
+shape("turtle")
 --- /code ---
 --- /task ---

 --- task ---
-Click **Stop** then click **Run** a few times to get different coloured turtles.
+Click **Run** a few times to see different coloured turtles.
 --- /task ---

 That’s fun, but it’s a lot to remember and type every time you want to set a turtle to a random colour and it’s not very easy to read.

-In Python we can write `def` to give this section of code a name that we can use to run it whenever we need to set the turtle to a random colour.
+In Python you can give this section of code a name, and then run it whenever you want to set the turtle to a random colour.
+This is called a **function**.

 --- task ---

-Put the random colour code into a function using def:
+Put the random colour code into a function by adding a `def` with a name, and then indenting it.

 --- code ---
 ---
 language: python
 line_numbers: true
 line_number_start: 5
-line_highlights: 5-11
+line_highlights: 5-9
 ---
 def randomcolour():
     red = randint(0, 255)